aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/1.eks-pod-identity-config/index.en.md

 ::::

-Go to EKs Console and view the eks-pod-identity-agent.
+Go to EKS Console and view the eks-pod-identity-agent under the **Add-on** tab.

 ![add-on](/static/images/iam/eks-pod-identity/add-on.png)